pachyderm/docs-content/staging/manage/deactivate-auth.md

 directory: true
 ---

-When you deactivate authorization, all permissions granted to users on Pachyderm resources are removed.
-Everyone that can connect to Pachyderm is back to being a clusterAdmin (can access and modify all data in all repos).
+When you deactivate authorization, all permissions granted to users on {{% productName %}} resources are removed.
+Everyone that can connect to {{% productName %}} is back to being a clusterAdmin (can access and modify all data in all repos).

 ## Before You Start